NamPNQ/lsp_status/README.md

 ```lua
 require'lsp_status'.status()
 ```
-You can listen to the autocommand event `LspStatusChanged` to get notified when the status is updated.
+Listen to the autocommand event `LspStatusChanged` to get notified when the status is updated.

 ### license
 Mozilla Public License 2.0